openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-textarea.md

 public func maxLength(value: UInt32): This
 ```

-**Function:** Sets the maximum number of input characters.
+**Function:** Sets the maximum number of input characters for the text.

 > **Note:**
 >
 > By default, there is no limit on the maximum number of input characters.
-When the limit is reached, no more characters can be entered, and the border turns red.
+When the maximum character limit is reached, no more characters can be entered, and the border turns red.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full